eyas-ranjous/timer-node/README.md

 const timer = new Timer({ label: 'test-timer' });
 ```

 It's also possible to create the timer from a past timestamp.
-In this case, the timer will be considered started at the past.
+In this case, the timer will be considered started in the past.

 ```js
 const timer = new Timer({